Chart Color Schemes

 Hillsdale features high concentrations of group households, with a lower-than-average median household size

-Family households comprise 65.1% of all households, including 28.4% couples with children, 21.2% couples without children, and 14.0% single parent families.
-Non-family households account for the remaining 34.9%, with lone person households at 29.4% and group households comprising 5.4%.
+Family households account for 65.1% of all households, including 28.4% couples with children, 21.2% couples without children, and 14.0% single parent families.
+Non-family households constitute the remaining 34.9%, with lone person households at 29.4% and group households comprising 5.4% of the total.
 The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households